Researched and written by Rhea Côté

 Maître, Yvonne, Littértature

-franco-américaine de la Nouvelle-Angeleterre, Anthologie, Tome 5,
+de la Nouvelle-Angeleterre, Anthologie,

-National Assessment and Dissemination Center for Bilingual/Bicultural
+National Assessment and Dissemination

 Education, 1981.